Skip to main content

 Child tasks are created with the --parent and --can-decompose flags:

-grackle task create "Write JWT validator" --project auth-rewrite --parent <parent-task-id>
+grackle task create "Write JWT validator" --workspace auth-rewrite --parent <parent-task-id>

 # Allow a task to create its own subtasks (e.g., for orchestrator patterns)

-grackle task create "Implement auth" --project auth-rewrite --can-decompose
+grackle task create "Implement auth" --workspace auth-rewrite --can-decompose

 Tasks can be nested up to 8 levels deep.
 Use --can-decompose to allow a task to create children — this is off by default to prevent runaway nesting.
 The web UI and MCP tools also support setting this flag.